ryanherkt3/counties-power-outages/README.md

 * Outages page with filters - search for a specific outage by status (Active / Scheduled / Postponed / Cancelled), start and end date, and by the location name.
 * Notification system (WIP 🔧) - subscribe to notifications for outages in your neighbourhood without the need for an account.
-** **Note:** if developing locally, the notification system requires a database to be set up (e.g. on Vercel) and `.env` variables for this to work.
-You will also need a [Resend](https://resend.com/) account to be able to send the notification emails.
+** **Note:** if developing locally, the notification system requires a database to be set up (e.g. on Vercel via [Neon Postgres](https://neon.tech/)) and `.env` variables for this to work.
+You will also need a [Resend](https://resend.com/) account to be able to send the notification emails, as well as a purchased domain.

 ### Future improvements